 Scientific knowledge is open by nature.
 Sharing and re-using data are increasingly important parts of the scientific process.
 Making your data publicly available enables the results to be reproduced and new analyses to be conducted.
 The researchers will gain more merits and funding opportunities through increased visibility.
 The quality of the research improves and data sharing opens new opportunities for collaboration.

 Various services enable you to share data within a project or for a wider audience.
-Data may be shared with others directly from storage services or sent as standalone files.
+With the services listed below, data may be shared with others directly from storage services or sent as standalone files.

-- ELIXIR offers computational access and tools for global biological data resources
+- ELIXIR offers computational access and tools for global biological data resources.

 There are dedicated services for open research data, offering access and tools to e.g. query and visualize open datasets.
 Open data has been licensed so that it can be reutilized in research, teaching etc.